rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

 This project was completed as part of the course CPSC 5520 - Distributed Systems.

 #### Contributors:
-This project was a collaborative effort with contributions from multiple team members led by me.
+This project was a collaborative effort with contributions from multiple team members.

 #### Team Members:
 Krishna Koushik Parimi